zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-amazon.md

 [APZ 22.2] (#apz22 .2) {#apz22 .2 .ref .apz} "The Trusts' Metthagu
 This is not said in the news, I will decipherate the doctrine of the mankind.
-Dharma” is the one who decided in the doctrine which was known in the doctrine of the saw (ii) All the editors of the doctrine prophesy of the doctrine are unreal all The editors grieve all doctrines.
+Dharma" is the one who decided in the doctrine which was known in the doctrine of the saw (ii) All the editors of the doctrine prophesy of the doctrine are unreal all The editors grieve all doctrines.
 A Reasonated
 Dharma Adda, the Dharma which saw it all for reproach.
 The doctrine is the same.
-In the doctrine which was seen in this way, “Know from the news Not so heard or taken in part or in parts or reasoning As or in forms, or by penetration of view or not
+In the doctrine which was seen in this way, "Know from the news Not so heard or taken in part or in parts or reasoning As or in forms, or by penetration of view or not
 I will give to him the doctrine which was prophesy unto him, which was sought after.